-- 1. 2021 NOTE: Due to extraordinary circumstances arising from the Covid-19 pandemic, in early 2020 DGS/OLS shifted from paper submittals to electronic.
-DGS/OLS issued instructions to contracting agencies regarding the content and format for electronic submittals.
-Please contact DGS/OLS for a copy of those instructions.
-Until further notice, agencies should submit only those documents identified in the instructions, unless otherwise requested.
-Electronic submittals are currently sent to: DGSOLSContact@dgs.ca.gov. - 2.1.
-Contracting agencies must submit contracts for approval through the DGS/OLS anticipates implementing a new ServiceNow electronic submittal platform in 2022.
-DGS/OLS will provide further guidance as that new submittal system is implemented.
-Once that system is implemented, aAgencies must should submit the contract and supporting documents identified in section 4.80.A above in accordance with DGS/OLS upload requirements.
-DGS/OLS may request additional information and documents as needed. - 3.2.
-As part of the new process commenced in 2020 and going forward, Agencies are responsible for submitting required documentation to the State Controller's Office. - After approval by DGS/OLS, an approved version of the STD 213 will be provided to the contracting agency. - 4.
+- 1. Contracting agencies must submit contracts for approval through the DGS/OLS ServiceNow electronic submittal platform.
+Agencies must submit the contract and supporting documents identified in section 4.80.A above in accordance with DGS/OLS upload requirements.
+DGS/OLS may request additional information and documents as needed. - 2.
+After approval by DGS/OLS, an approved version of the STD 213 will be provided to the contracting agency. - 3.
 Agencies are responsible for submitting any documentation required by the State Controller's Office directly to that Office.